lowrollr/turbozero/README.md

 If you use this project and encounter an issue, error, or undesired behavior, please submit a [GitHub Issue](https://github.com/lowrollr/turbozero/issues) and I will do my best to resolve it as soon as I can.
 You may also contact me directly via `hello@jacob.land`.

 ## Contributing
-Contributions, imrpovements, and fixes are more than welcome!
+Contributions, improvements, and fixes are more than welcome!
 I've written a lot in the [Wiki](https://github.com/lowrollr/turbozero/wiki), I hope it provides enough information to get started.
 For now I don't have a formal process for this, other than creating a [Pull Request](https://github.com/lowrollr/turbozero/pulls).

 ## Cite This Work
 If you found this work useful, please cite it with: